Applications close on 1 November each year.

 - Have achieved an average grade of at least B in the 300-level major-subject papers for the applicant's undergraduate degree programme;

 - Provide evidence, to the satisfaction of the Social Work Admissions Committee, that the applicant is a fit and proper person to be a social work student.
 This is evaluated through character references and assessment of evidence of practice experience in community or voluntary organisations and/or a period of professional social services employment.
-Applicants will also be subject to NZ Police and Vulnerable Children Act 2014 safety checks;
+Applicants will also be subject to NZ Police and Vulnerable Children Act 2014 safety checks (further information);

 - Provide evidence of prior skills or formal training in: Maori language and culture, the Treaty of Waitangi, social issues in New Zealand society, social research methods, and human development.
 International applicants shall be assessed as to whether they require further study on issues in New Zealand society.